ikonomoug/XINOSCHESS/README.md

 Terminal based C++ Linux chess server / client using epoll.<br />
 Using slightly modified https://github.com/georginio2000/xinoschess/ for the chess logic.<br />
-This is a toy project as an exercise in building a server/client/protocol architecture using epoll, basic C/C++ and syscalls.
+This is a toy project as an exercise in building a server/client/protocol architecture using epoll and basic C/C++.

 Live demo available using:
 ```